SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tickets to and from the North Bay terminals at Larkspur, Sausalito, and Tiburon are sold one-way.
 Each passenger needs to have their own paper or mobile ticket (either the Clipper card or phone app) ready when boarding.

-The Clipper price is significantly more affordable than purchasing paper tickets ($7.50 vs. $14.00 for an adult single ride).
+The Clipper price is significantly less than the cost of paper tickets ($8 vs. $14 for an adult single ride to Sausalito, for example).
 You can either download the app on your smartphone, or purchase the Clipper card from one of the machines at the terminal.

 If you are planning to take a direct ferry to one of the two sports centers, reserve it ahead of time online for the appropriate date.
 For Angel Island, you should buy round-trip tickets, as return tickets are not available for purchase on the island.